 The Indian wobbled his head.
 ‘You believe now my bird’s got magical powers?’

 I was dumbfounded.
-Overcome I stared stupidly at the fortune-teller.
+Overcome I stared stupidly at the man.
 I rubbed my eyes as if wiping away the sleep from them.
 ‘How much?’

 The fortune-teller held up his hands and fanned out his fingers.
 ‘Ten dollars.’